GroupOfRobots/MiniRysElectronics/README.md

 * dwm1000_addon (obsolete)

 ## RPi Hat Branch - work in progress
-This branch will contain RPi Hat project files
+This branch contains the most recent version of RPi Hat RysBoard